 Point 3 is wrong.
 A caloric deficit is essential, to reverse liver & pancreas ectopic fat accumulation.
 See Reversing type 2 diabetes, the lecture explaining T2D progression, and how to treat it.

 Point 4 is misleading.
 Feinman doesn't distinguish between different types of carbohydrates.
-Resistant starch (amylose) is beneficial.
+Starches, especially resistant starches (e.g. Amylose) are beneficial.
 See Point 11.

 Point 5 is moot.
 Prof. Roy Taylor found that motivation determines adherence.
 Prof. Roy Taylor's PSMF was adhered to.
 See Point 3.